Can I Take Plan B While Breastfeeding?

 "The guidance is that women should give their bodies time to recover from giving birth, and the usual time recommended is 18 months, as otherwise, this can increase the risk of pregnancy complications to both the baby and mother, including premature birth," explained Hana Patel, M.B.B.S., a general practitioner and mental health coach in South London.

-So it's important to use protection if you're sexually active in the months after giving birth.
-But life is unpredictable, and if you've had unprotected sex and want to avoid becoming pregnant, you may consider taking Plan B or another brand of emergency contraception, commonly known as the "morning after pill."
+So it's important to use a method of birth control if you're sexually active in the months after giving birth, even if you're actively breastfeeding.
+Life is unpredictable, no matter how you try to plan.
+If you've had unprotected sex and want to avoid becoming pregnant, you may consider taking Plan B or another emergency contraception pill, commonly known as the "morning after pill."

-Is it safe to take Plan B while breastfeeding, though?
+But, is it safe for people to take Plan B while breastfeeding?
 We spoke to several physicians to find out.

-Plan B One-Step is an emergency contraceptive that's commonly used when another contraceptive method fails or after unprotected sex.
+Plan B One-Step is an emergency contraceptive that's commonly used when another contraceptive method fails or after unprotected sexual intercourse.

-The key ingredient in Plan B is levonorgestrel, which prevents ovulation (it stops the release of an egg from the ovary), thereby preventing pregnancy.
+The key ingredient in Plan B is levonorgestrel, which prevents ovulation (it stops the release of an egg from the ovary), thereby preventing an unintended pregnancy.

-This drug has a success rate of 95 percent for protection against pregnancy if taken within 24 hours of having sex.
-Even if it's taken within 72 hours of unprotected sex, it's still approximately 89 percent effective.
-The effectiveness lessens after 72 hours, so it's important to take Plan B as soon as possible after unprotected sex.
+This form of emergency contraception has a success rate of 95 percent for protection against pregnancy if taken within 24 hours of having sex.
+Even if Plan B is taken within 72 hours of unprotected sex, it's still approximately 89 percent effective.
+The effectiveness lessens after 72 hours, so it's important to take Plan B as soon as possible after sex without birth control or if birth control failed.

 The effectiveness also may decrease for people who weigh more than 165 pounds, and the contraceptive may be ineffective for women weighing more than 175 pounds, though there is no weight limit stated on the Plan B label in the United States.
 Research on Plan B and weight limits is conflicting and limited.

-How often can I take the morning after pill?
+How often can I take the Plan B pill?

-Plan B is safe for occasional use, but it remains unclear if regular or long-term use can cause adverse effects, and more research is needed.
+Plan B is safe for occasional use, such as after a birth control failure, but it remains unclear if regular or long-term use can cause adverse effects.
+More research is needed.
 The limited research available does not indicate Plan B is harmful if used frequently, however, frequent use is not recommended by healthcare professionals.
 There are a couple of reasons for this.

 The morning after pill's success rate of 95 percent is lower than other birth control options, such as the intrauterine device (IUD), the Depo-Provera shot, the implant and birth control pills.
 This means there's a much higher chance of an unwanted pregnancy when using Plan B instead of these other forms of contraception.